Optional Practical Training for F-1 students falls into three categories:

 Hiram, OH 44234

 It is highly recommended that students keep a personal record of all reports made to the Hiram College Office for International Student Services.
-Additionally, students should keep a record of any and all OPT activity, including positions held, dates of the position, supervisor name, organization name and location, and description of activity.
+Additionally, students should keep a record of any and all OPT activity, including positions held, dates of the position, supervisor name, organization name and location, and description of the activity.
 It is the student’s responsibility to produce such information if requested.

 There are special conditions for travel outside the U.S. while on OPT.
 Travel while an OPT application is pending is very risky unless returning to the U.S. before the completion of your degree program.
-Under certain conditions, students may travel after the OPT has been approved and the EAD received.
+Under certain conditions, students may travel after the OPT has been approved and the EAD has been received.
 Readmission to the U.S. is generally granted only for those who are returning to “resume employment”.
 Therefore, the following documentation is recommended to re-enter the U.S. :